-- a) Translate your HW diagram into Verilog code. - b) Simulate your design in ModelSim. - c) Synthesize your design, program the FPGA and test run your design.
+a) Translate your HW diagram into Verilog code to be used on the zedboard.
+Use the lab0_zed.sv file b) Simulate your design in ModelSim, using the lab0_zed_tb c) Synthesize your design, program the FPGA and test run your design.